Making Digital Content Accessible for Learners

 Digital Accessibility Certificate Program Includes:

-Participants assigned to a small group for one interactive assignment during the first 10 days.
+- Participants assigned to a small group for one interactive assignment during the first 10 days.
 Discussions must be revisited for replies and interactions during the 5 week course.
-Remainder of course is self-paced.
+Remainder of course is self-paced, asynchronous.

 Disclaimer: Electronic Accessibility is an ever-changing craft, combining both art and science.
 The TxDLA Digital Accessibility Certificate indicates successful completion of a rigorous 5-week online accessibility training program as of the certification date.
 However, TxDLA does not guarantee the quality of any products produced by the certified individual, and cannot be responsible for any issues that may arise as a result of information that is received from this training.